Let’s talk gag reflex. For some of us, it’s much stronger than it is for others. Is it due to a weak stomach?

 So, don’t blame yourself if you are gagging from wearing dentures.
 It’s not your fault.

-full mouth dental implants will not give you this problem.
+Full mouth dental implants do not have this problem.
 Your mouth will be stable with a Nuvia smile.
 Nothing is touching the back of your throat or covering your palate causing your gag reflex to kick in.

-At Nuvia, we give you a beautiful permanent smile in twenty-four hours.
+At Nuvia, you get a beautiful permanent smile in twenty-four hours.
 Not months.
 Not weeks.
 Not even days.
 Just one day to change your smile and improve your quality of life.

 Most of us have felt our gag reflex at some point in our lives.
 It’s how our bodies were created with a bit of fail-safe.
 In other words, it’s natural to have a working gag reflex.